South America Three Week Itinerary

 We are starting this three-week South America itinerary in Ecuador’s capital – Quito.

 Whilst there you can explore the UNESCO historical centre, visit the equator line at Mitad Del Mundo, and have a night out on the town.
-If you are feeling brave you can also attempt your first hike at altitude and climb Volcano Pichincha which looms over the city.
+If you are feeling brave you can also attempt your first hike at altitude in Quito and climb Volcano Pichincha which looms over the city.

 Day 3-4 – Cotopaxi National Park